slint-ui/slint/docs/builtin_elements.md

 The KeyEvent has a text property which is a character of the key entered.
-When a non-printable key is pressed, the character will be either a control character, or a private unicode character.
-The special characters are available in the `Keys` namespace
+When a non-printable key is pressed, the character will be either a control character, or it will be mapped to a private unicode character.
+The mapping of these non-printable, special characters is available in the `Keys` namespace

 ### Properties